semgrep/semgrep/perf/README.md

 Troubleshooting CI with the semgrep-dev Docker image --

+_CI uses CircleCI or GitHub Actions, configured in the standard places (`.circleci`, `.github/workflows`).
+See those files to determine which jobs run and when._

 We maintain a Docker build that comes with `semgrep` pre-installed.
 It is meant for daily benchmarks and other jobs that use the development version of semgrep.
 The image URL is